 Enter a starting-balance invoice in the same manner as a regular purchase invoice.
 See this Guide for purchase invoice instructions.
 The

 Issue date field will, by default, be prefilled with the current date.
 Edit this to match the original issue date from your old accounting system.
-Only purchase invoices with issue dates before your start date will be treated as starting balance invoices.

 When finished, click Create to save the invoice.
 Repeat for all open purchase invoices preceding your start date.